Car crashes into parked Secret Service SUV guarding Biden's motorcade outside Delaware campaign headquarters

 A car crashed into a parked Secret Service SUV that was shielding President Biden's motorcade in Wilmington, Delaware, on Sunday evening.

-The incident took place as Mr. Biden was leaving his campaign headquarters, walking toward his vehicle.
+The incident took place shortly after 8 p.m.
+ET as Mr. Biden was leaving his campaign headquarters, walking toward his vehicle.
 The president was unharmed.

 A man driving a silver sedan crashed into a black SUV about 200 feet from where Mr. Biden was standing.
 Secret Service personnel surrounded the vehicle and instructed the driver to come out with his hands up.